 - Residents only during daytime hours.

-Almost all locations are available to park in overnight for free, between 8pm-9am, but always check parking conditions on arrival.
+Almost all on-street locations are available to park in overnight for free between 8pm-9am, but always check parking conditions on arrival.

 Most lamp post chargers do not have reserved bays, meaning that they could be parked in by other non-electric vehicles, which you won't know until you arrive at the location.
-However, some locations do have reserved bays, our map will show you which ones do.
+However, some locations do have reserved bays and our map will show thos.

 Once you have found a charger, using it is simple: